tamoshius/example-vue-project/README.md

 ## Todo

 - Currently, remote calls are made to an online example OAuth2 demo server [here](http://brentertainment.com/oauth2/) by Brent Shaffer.
-We can remove this and instead setup up a Node.js Express OAuth2 server for better demonstration.
+We can remove this and instead setup up a Node.js Express OAuth2.
 - Add a section in this tutorial about working in a production environment.

 ## Install Node